KuCoin Shares Tops 1-Day Volume of $7.88 Million (KCS)

 Buying and Selling KuCoin Shares

-It is usually not currently possible to purchase alternative cryptocurrencies such as KuCoin Shares directly using US dollars.
-Investors seeking to trade KuCoin Shares should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase KuCoin Shares using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as KuCoin Shares directly using U.S. dollars.
+Investors seeking to trade KuCoin Shares should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy KuCoin Shares using one of the aforementioned exchanges.

 Receive News & Updates for KuCoin Shares Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KuCoin Shares and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.